 HARRY POLL, formerly with the local Radio Supply Co., has joined the engineering staff of KSL.
 Salt Lake City, as control room operator.
-Mel Wright, control operator has been advanced to control room supervisor and Joe Shaw, former KSL guide, has been made a control operator.
+Mel Wright, control operator has been advanced to control operator has been advanced to control operator.
+Silow, former KSL guide, has been made a control operator.

-ROBERT E. I.EE. formerly engineer-in-charge of the radio communica-tions of the South American Gulf Oil Co., and previously radio adviser to the Ministry of War of Colombia.
-South America, has joined the CBS general engineering department to work in the shortwave division.
+ROBERT E. I.EE. formerly engineer-in-charge of the radio communica-tions of the South American Gulf Oil Co., and previously radio adviser to the Ministry of War of Colombia, South America, has joined the CBS general engineering department to work in the shortwave division.

-CHARLES W. BAKER, formerly of WIRTH, Williamson, W. Va., and Melvin E. Ward, formerly of WJEJ, Hagerstown, Md., have foined the en-geneering staff of WSVA, Harrisonburg.
+CHARLES W. BAKER, formerly of WITTH, Williamson, W. Va., and Melvin E. Ward, formerly of WJEJ, Hagerstown, Md., have 'oned the en-gineering staff of WSVA.
+Harrisonburg.
 Va.

-RULOF FOWLER, remote engineer, has resigned from WICC, Bridgeport. to join the CBS maintenance department.
+RULOF FOWLER, remote engineer, has resigned from WICC, Bridgeport. to join the CBS maintenance Coun. department.

-W. HENRY McCLINSTOCK, formerly chief engineer of KIUL, Garden City, Kan., has joined KYUM, Yuma.
-Ariz
+W. HENRY MCCLINSTOCK, formerly chief engineer of KIUL, Garden City, Kan., has joined KYUM, Yuma, Ariz

-DAVID FOOTE has been named chief engineer of WOLF, Syrnense, suc-ceeding Laurence A. Reilly, now with WSPR, Springfield.
+DAVID FOOTE has been named chief engineer of WOLF, Syracuse, suc-ceeding Laurence A, Reilly, now with WSPR, Springfield.